shusain/dimensionsFromImageProcessing/README.md

 `sudo apt install openjdk-11-jdk` or otherwise install java 11 on the machine (openjdk-11-jre is probably sufficient if not doing java work)

+then run

+`./application.linux/dimensionsFromImage`

+## To run on windows
+`./application.windows/dimensionsFromImage`

+if Open JRE 11 isn't installed you should be promted to install it

 ## Prerequistes
 To develop/build/run will need processing IDE